weedbox/outbox/README.md

 ### Initializing OutboxProcessor

 First, set up your PostgreSQL connection and auto-migrate the outbox_events table.
-Then, create an instance of OutboxProcessor with your desired configuration:
+Then, create an instance of OutboxProcessor with your desired configuration and custom event handler if needed:

 ```go
 dsn := "host=localhost user=postgres password=yourpassword dbname=yourdb port=5432 sslmode=disable TimeZone=Asia/Taipei"